10 things to know about the US midterm elections

 And in the Senate?

-In the Senate, where Republicans dominate Democrats by 2 votes, the situation is different.
+In the Senate, where Republicans prevail over Democrats by 2 votes, the situation is different.
 Only 9 Republicans are re-elected, the rest are Democrats.
-And 10 representatives of the Democratic Party - in the districts where Donald Trump won in the last election.
-However, if the Democrats manage to retain all their seats, in order to obtain a majority in the Senate, they need to win only three states where the senators are Republicans.
-Experts indicate that they have a chance in Nevada, Arizona and Tennessee.
+And 10 representatives of the Democratic Party are in districts where Donald Trump won during the last election.
+However, if Democrats manage to retain all their seats, in order to gain a majority in the Senate, they will need to win only three states with Republican senators.
+Experts indicate they have a chance in Nevada, Arizona and Tennessee.

 The past elections have shown how difficult it is to rely on sociology.
-During the midterm elections, on the one hand, polls can give better results, because the principle of universal suffrage works here, and not the electoral college, as during the presidential elections, because the results of the college may not coincide with the opinion of the majority.
-On the other hand, the traditionally low voter turnout in the midterm elections makes its own adjustments - even if young people, say, support Democrat Beto O'Rourke in Texas, if they do not come to the elections, their enthusiasm will not affect the election results.
+During midterm elections, on the one hand, polls can give better results because the principle of universal suffrage is at work here, and not the electoral college, as during presidential elections, because the results of the college may not coincide with the opinion of the majority.
+On the other hand, the traditionally low voter turnout in midterm elections makes its own adjustments - even if young people, say, support Democrat Beto O'Rourke in Texas, if they do not come to the polls, their enthusiasm will not affect the election results.

 What questions are of interest to Americans?

-The main issues that interest Americans are health care reform, immigration, education, and gun control.
-Here on this map you can see what topics residents of a particular state are most discussed in social media.
-President Trump, appointment of a Supreme Court justice, economics….
+The main issues that interest Americans are health care reform, immigration, education and gun control.
+Here on this map you can see what topics residents of a particular state discuss most on social media.
+President Trump, the appointment of a Supreme Court justice, the economy….

 Russian intervention in the American elections or Russian aggressive politics in the world?
 No, this is not.
 Sociologist Robert Blizzard said in an interview with the Washington Post that he conducted a hundred focus groups, and none of the respondents remembered Russia.
 Even candidates from the Democratic Party avoid the Russian topic, preferring domestic issues while communicating with voters.